kiba/Writings/for_science/chp20_team_rwby.md

 "House rule is that you leave your footwears here," Archer said.

-The girls nodded and began taking off their shoes.
+The girls nodded and began taking off their shoes and leaving it in the doorways.

+"And it should be neatly arranged."
+The girls placed their shoes in a tiny manner.

+"It's a tiny house," Weiss commented.
+"I read in a business magazine the other day about how a technical fellow of Trans-dimensional Research Laboratory makes six figures, and you're living in such a run down place."

+"Individual choice?"
+Archer replied.
+"Aside from that, we don't really need that much space, and it saved money that we could use it to invest in something."